saminouidri/SCCL/README.md

 This is to simply the coding process.
 It is true that simply typing "cd mydir" is faster but for the moment I focused on making a functional CLI.

+*I am aware that using goto is a frowned upon practice in programming, however I had the mindset that for a simple program,using goto is not a problem.

 ### Installing
 SCCL is currently readily available on windows as a standalone executable can be found in the debug folder, however OSX and Linux versions will have to be compiled manually.